Skip to main content

 • “What I don’t understand is why some of these mechanics all seemingly drag the gameplay to a grinding halt.”

-The game is reported to be quite buggy, with numerous typos and issues affecting gameplay, particularly for laptop users who struggle with control settings.
-While it runs well on normal PCs, the overall stability is hindered by these technical problems and cumbersome controls.
+The game is reported to be quite buggy, with numerous typos and issues affecting gameplay, particularly for laptop users who struggle with control settings like sticky keys.
+While it runs well on normal PCs, the overall stability is compromised by these bugs and control complexities.

 • “It's very buggy and full of typos.
-Also, the combat is lacking and there's no story.”
+Also, the combat sucks and there's no story.”

 • “It's a bit buggy.”